enasequence/read_docs/submit/annotations/clearinghouse_for_ENA_users.md

 It is a supplement to the API document [here](https://docs.google.com/document/d/1y1a4xQwCddntDkmY3qq1XvxtMUZAtW0h3RhEMo3Gtho/edit#heading=h.1ksv4uv), which contains more technical information regarding usage of the Clearinghouse API, so please ensure you read both before starting.
 The API document is the source of truth and will be more frequently updated than this one.

 ## Introduction
-The ELIXIR Clearinghouse enables extension, correction and improvement of publicly available annotations on sample and sequence records available in the European Nucleotide Archive (ENA) (and by extension, as the wider International Nucleotide Sequence Database Collaboration (INSDC) databases).
+The ELIXIR Clearinghouse enables extension, correction and improvement of publicly available annotations on sample, sequence, run/experiment and study records available in the European Nucleotide Archive (ENA) (and by extension, as the wider International Nucleotide Sequence Database Collaboration (INSDC) databases).
 The overall aim is to make metadata more FAIR and improve its quality.

 Curations submitted to Clearinghouse will present alongside the record, **without the original archived metadata being changed**.
 This allows the scientific community to enhance existing metadata records, for example to add information gleaned from paper supplements, or propose improved attributes that previously did not conform to standards/ontologies, without modifying the original record (often) submitted by a different user.